 If only pipes could talk!
 The only pipe organ in Broomfield has an amazing history.
 Shortly after Holy Comforter built its original sanctuary, in 1964 we installed a 2 Manual pipe organ.
 An additional purchase of 71 Trumpet pipes greatly enhanced the sound of this instrument.
 In the late 90's, as we designed our new sanctuary to make room for new growth, we imagined the choir with Organ Chambers supporting congregational singing from a balcony.
 The Chapel Organ was moved to the new space in 2002 and augmented with pipes, chests and a 3 horsepower blower.
 A new 3 Manual Console was purchased to adequately serve the larger instrument.

 Our current organ, the E & GG Hook Opus 476, is the oldest operating pipe organ in Colorado; and, was built by a cabinet maker's sons, George and Elias Hook, in 1869, in Salem, Massachusetts.
 It is in a beautiful free-standing walnut case with Victorian-stenciled facade pipes.
-Originally purchased by the First Methodist Church in Salem in 1869, it remained there until 2009, when it was acquired by St. John's Episcopal Cathedral in Denver.
+Originally purchased by the First United Presbyterian Church in Lawrence in 1869, it remained there until 2009, when it was acquired by St. John's Episcopal Cathedral in Denver.
 It was transported to Denver, restored, and served the Cathedral while their pipe organ was being refurbished.

 On January 22, 2016, the entire organ was disassembled and began the short journey up Highway 36 to Broomfield.
 After countless volunteer hours just to get the area prepped and all the parts moved, Jim Steinborn began the painstaking process of rebuilding an historic organ, onsite at Holy Comforter.
 Before the 777 pipes could be put back in place, the cabinet had to be rebuilt by hand, and the entire tracker mechanical action reassembled.
 As he rebuilt the instrument, Jim performed needed repairs to various parts of the organ, and took care to use materials and processes that mimic those used by the builders in 1869.